AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 ![Pong](./controller-leave.png)

-To improve the UX we add another record which contains the current status of the game, like if there is a winner and which players currently online.
+To improve the UX we add another record which contains the current status of the game, like if there is a winner and which players are currently online.

 With that information the players can start and stop the game.